FOR ALL PARTICIPANTS

 What should I bring for my cabin?

-• Bedding is provided but we recommend that you bring a sleeping bag as it can get very cold at night.
+• Sheets, blankets, and bedding.
+We recommend that you bring a warm sleeping bag as it can get very cold at night.
 Temperatures can drop to freezing.

 • Flip-flops for the showers

-Scholarship students stay in these cabins, generally with four to six other students.
-Couples can usually be accommodated if you let us know far enough in advance.
+Azrieli Scholarship recipients stay in these cabins, generally with four to six other students.
+Couples may be accommodated if you let us know far enough in advance.

 Can I stay with my friends?